SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

             ```

 6. As the introduction states, it is fairly safe to use `pip` inside `conda` today.
 What is the corresponding `pip`
     command that gives you a list of all `pip` installed packages?
-And how do you export this to `requirements.txt`
+And how do you export this to a `requirements.txt`
     file?

     ??? success "Solution"